Scandinavian Interior Design: Everything You Need to Know

 Minimalism with Purpose

-Scandinavian interiors avoid unnecessary clutter.
+Scandinavian design avoids unnecessary clutter.
 Each item in a room must have a function or add beauty to the space.
-Opt for sleek furniture that complement your flooring and avoid overdecorating.
+Opt for sleek furniture that complements your flooring and avoid overdecorating.

 Maximising Natural Light